 Pressure Cooker Peppermint Milkshake Cheesecake is like an ice cream shake on a Chocolate Cake base.
 White Chocolate Mousse adds a layer of deliciousness.

-Using a Pressure Cooker for making Cheesecake is unbelievably easy and super delicious.
+Using a Instant Pot or Pressure Cooker for making Cheesecake is unbelievably easy and super delicious.
 The moist environment lends for a perfect cheesecake.

 Before you get started making this Pressure Cooker Peppermint Milkshake Cheesecake, please read my article called Perfect Pressure Cooker Cheesecake Tips & Guide, so that your first cheesecake will be a success.